WikiNewZealand/fundamental-figures/README.md

     "term-mapping": "Path to a file that defines alternate terms, e.g. map 'Auckland' to 'Auckland District Health Board' and 'Auckland City Council' to include rows with those terms as well.
-Defaults to null, which means no mappings will be loaded.", "discriminator": "Name of the column that we search, defaults to 'Territorial Authority'", "value": "Name of the column that holds the value of each row, defaults to 'Value'", "valueUnit": "Not currently used, defaults to 'ValueUnit'", "valueLabel": "Not currently used, defaults to 'ValueLabel'", "measure": {
+Defaults to null, which means no mappings will be loaded.", "discriminator": "Name of the column that we search, defaults to 'Territorial Authority'", "value": "Name of the column that holds the value of each row, defaults to 'Value'", "valueUnit": "Name of the column that holds the value unit of each row, defaults to 'ValueUnit'", "valueLabel": "Name of the column that holds the value label of each row, defaults to 'ValueLabel'", "exclude-zero-values": false, // <-- Exclude zero values from the final grouped result set, defaults to false "measure": {
         "column": "Name of column that defines subsets of this dataset", "group": {